-The purpose of this document is to communicate the Department of Agriculture and Water Resources auditing frequency policy for overseas pre export quarantine (PEQ) facilities preparing live horses for export to Australia.
+The purpose of this document is to communicate the Department of Agriculture, Water and the Environments auditing frequency policy for overseas pre-export quarantine (PEQ) facilities preparing horses for export to Australia.

 Since 2010, PEQ facilities that pass a desk and site audit were approved for two years.

 The number of audits completed by the department each year is dependent on industry requests to establish new PEQ facilities or renew existing facilities.
 Australia’s regular auditing regime has highlighted to exporting countries how rigorously Australia implements our equine import conditions aimed at preventing entry of exotic equine diseases to Australia, including EI, a disease for which many countries have no particular concerns.

 To date, facilities have generally been on a two year cycle with some facilities moved to a four year cycle when they met certain criteria.
 Such criteria included:

 The department aims to reduce regulatory burden on industry and promote clarity and consistency across all facilities, countries, and industry members.
 From 2018 onwards all PEQ facilities will follow the same approval procedure and schedule.

 All new facilities require the department’s assessment and approval of its Standard Operating Procedures (SOP) manual.
 Once approved, the department will arrange a site audit of the PEQ facility.
 This site audit involves a physical assessment of the facility, assessment of horse training facilities and procedures (if applicable) and interview of key staff and personnel.
 Following successful desk audit of the SOP manual and site audit of the new facility, all initial approvals will be valid for two years.